Miksu82/DigitRecognizer/README.md

 * Tensorflow 1.0.1
 * Numpy 1.12.0

-### Rebuilding the model
+### Retraining the model

 The repository contains prebuilt model saved to
 ```
 trainer/mnist.h5f
 ```

-The current accuracy is around 96.8%.
+The current accuracy is around 97 %.
 If you want to you tweak the parameters and retrain the model you can do that by modifying
 ```
 trainer/mnist-trainer.py
 ```